Griboedow/Griboedow/README.md

 ### Nikolai Kochkin

 I am a Senior QA Lead at Veeam Software company.
+I live in Prague.

 - 🔭 I’m working on Veeam Backup for [Nutanix AHV/AWS/Azure/GCP] at Veeam Software.
 - 🌱 I’m currently learning how to build automated documntation systems